Andiweli/Gloom-Reforged/README.md

 ![AI Assisted Coding](https://img.shields.io/badge/AI-Assisted%20Coding-white)
 ![Controls](https://img.shields.io/badge/Controls-Keyboard%20%2F%20Mouse%20%2F%20Joypad-green)

 This project aims to build an enhanced Amiga version of Gloom, based on the original, unmodified source code published at [earok/GloomAmiga](https://github.com/earok/GloomAmiga).
-Currently, Gloom Reforged is compatible with ECS and AGA Amigas (and basic Picasso96 compatibility for AGA Amigas).
+Currently, Gloom Reforged is compatible with ECS and AGA Amigas as well as with Picasso96 graphicscards.
 And it is **NOT** - I reapeat - **NOT** optimized for anything below PiStorm/68040.

-[Watch the latest preview](https://vimeo.com/1213335312?share=copy&fl=sv&fe=ci) of Gloom Reforged v1.10.0 on Vimeo.
+[Watch a preview](https://vimeo.com/1213335312?share=copy&fl=sv&fe=ci) of Gloom Reforged v1.10.0 on Vimeo.

 > [!WARNING]
 > This game needs more CPU power than the original Gloom.
 > **A PISTORM OR AT LEAST 060@100MHz IS HIGHLY RECOMMENDED TO ACHIEVE STABLE FRAME RATES OF THE MAXIMUM 20-25 FPS!**
-> Picasso96 output is experimental at the moment!
-Use at your own risk.

 The goal is *not* to turn Gloom into a completely different engine, but to modernize it where it makes sense, while preserving the look, feel, atmosphere, and gameplay identity of the classic release.